Relintai/pandemonium_engine_docs/usage/physics/physics_introduction.md

 Collision objects
 -----------------

-Godot offers four kinds of physics bodies, extending `CollisionObject2D`:
+Pandemonium offers four kinds of physics bodies, extending `CollisionObject2D`:

 - `Area2D`
     `Area2D` nodes provide **detection** and **influence**.
 They can detect when